yusuf-shahin/Basics-of-express.js/README.md

   const singleProduct = products.find(
     (product) => product.id === Number(productID)
-    //# using Number() method coz "productID" is a string. or we can use double equal " == " in this code.
+    //# using Number() method coz "productID" is a string. or we can also use double equal " == " in this code.
   );

   //* if id dose not find